-OBJECTIVE 4: JOB CREATION
+OUTCOME 5: JOB CREATION

-Impact Management Objective: To create employment opportunities with potential for skills transfer, for members of the local community.
-Potential impact to be promoted Temporary jobs opportunities will be created during the construction phase.
-There may be opportunities to transfer skills from more experienced workers to less experienced workers.
+Impact Management Outcome: To create employment opportunities with potential for skills transfer, for members of the local community.
+An estimated 15 temporary jobs opportunities per house for approximately 5 months, will be created during Potential impact to be promoted promoted construction phase.
+(15 x 5 x 5) • There may be opportunities to transfer skills from more experienced workers to less experienced workers.
 Impact Management Outcome The local community benefits from the employment opportunities created during the construction phase.
-IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period No mitigation required for this positive benefit.
+IMPACT MANAGEMENT ACTIONS Mitigation measure Responsible party Time period Time period No mitigation required for this positive benefit.
 However, where practical preference must be given to previously disadvantaged individuals from the local community when appointing contractors/ workers.
-Skills transfer between members of the workforce should be encouraged Contractor Construction phase Performance Indicator The majority of the construction team is from the local community, with preference given to historically disadvantaged individuals.
-Skills transfer from experienced to less experienced workers is actively encouraged on site
+Skills transfer between members of the workforce should be encouraged Contractor Construction phase Performance Indicator The majority of the construction team is from the local disadvantaged individuals.
+Skills transfer from experienced to lease •